 2. Open-Ended Questions:

-These questions enable respondents to elaborate on certain topics they feel dissatisfaction with and you need clarity on.
+These questions enable respondents to elaborate on certain topics they feel dissatisfied with and you need clarity on.

 While these might be difficult to assess, they give more knowledge about the thought process of the respondents.